OSInside/kiwi/doc/source/working_with_images/custom_fstab_extension.rst

 package.
 If this can't be done the files can also be provided via the overlay file tree of the image description.

-KIWI supports three ways to modify the contents of the `/etc/fstab`
+{kiwi} supports three ways to modify the contents of the `/etc/fstab`
 file:

 Providing an `/etc/fstab.append` file
-  If that file exists in the image root tree, KIWI will take its contents and append it to the existing `/etc/fstab` file.
+  If that file exists in the image root tree, {kiwi} will take its contents and append it to the existing `/etc/fstab` file.
 The provided `/etc/fstab.append` file will be deleted after successful modification.